immarisabel/lingo-wordgame/README.md

 - *spent most day trying to fix the restart loop without success...*

 - [x] levels were backwards :sweat_smile: [DEC 5]
-- [ ] replace end booleans with actual strings
+- [x] replace end booleans with actual ints

 ### DEC 10, 2020
 - :pencil2: *I managed to run the restart game loop!
 It was simple...
 I was just ignoring converting the answer into Boolean!
 Now I still need to fix the random word to actually reset.*

-# planned implementation
+# planned implementations
 - [x] be able to play as many times as you wish
 - [x] have a big word list to choose from
 - *word list in files, but will replace it at the end, else it is annoying to test with so many words*
 - *14/12 in progress*
 - *17/12 finally got the word to randomize from file!*
 - [ ] hints
-- [ ] create categories of words
 - [ ] multiplayer function
 - [ ] scoring system
+- *19/12 working on this now*
 - [ ] store the player's progress and scores
 - [ ] GUI